Jacqueline Cochran: Women Airforce Service Pilots

 When Arnold asked Cochran to go to Britain to study the ATA, Cochran asked 76 of the most qualified female pilots – identified during the research she had done earlier for Olds – to come along and fly for the ATA.
 Qualifications for these women were high: at least 300 hours of flying time, but most of the women pilots had over 1,000 hours.
 Those who made it to Canada found out that the washout rate was also high.
 A total of 25 women passed the tests and, two months later in March 1942 they went to Britain with Cochran to join the ATA.

 While Cochran was in England, in September 1942, General Arnold authorized the formation of the Women's Auxiliary Ferrying Squadron (WAFS) under the direction of Nancy Harkness Love.
 The WAFS began at New Castle Air Base in Wilmington, Delaware, with a group of female pilots whose objective was to ferry military aircraft.
 Hearing about the WAFS, Cochran immediately returned from England.
 Cochran's experience in Britain with the ATA convinced her that women pilots could be trained to do much more than ferrying.
-Lobbying Arnold for expanded flying opportunities for female pilots, he sanctioned the creation of the Women's Flying Training Detachment (WFTD), headed by Cochran.
+As she lobbied Arnold for expanded flying opportunities for female pilots, he sanctioned the creation of the Women's Flying Training Detachment (WFTD), headed by Cochran.
 In August 1943, the WAFS and the WFTD merged to create the Women Airforce Service Pilots (WASP) with Cochran as director and Nancy Love as head of the ferrying division.

 As director of the WASP, Cochran supervised the training of hundreds of women pilots at the former Avenger Field in Sweetwater, Texas from August 1943 to December 1944.